LATE-NC

 As LATE-NC was only just recently discovered, there is no available treatment at this time.

-However, the discovery of LATE-NC speaks to the growing umbrella of different dementias and the complexity of these diseases.
+However, the discovery of LATE-NC shows the importance of acknowledging the different types of dementia and their complexity.
 The Alzheimer Society is hopeful that these new findings will pave the way to new treatments that target different forms of dementia.

 Research

-Research moves us forward.
 The Alzheimer Society's research scientists work on vital studies about dementia.
 And the Alzheimer Society Research Program offers funding to innovative researchers nationally.
-Your support will get us closer to life-altering treatments and better care for Alzheimer's disease and other dementias.
+Your support will get us closer to life-altering treatments, better care and cures for Alzheimer's disease and other dementias.

 Learn more